slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to prepare an elevator pitch?

-Choose truth or your self-mythology will seduce you.

-> *'Being honest may not get you a lot of friends but it’ll always get you the right ones.' -- John Lennon*

 > *'When it comes to the story of our own lives, we’re more like novelists, not journalists.
 We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
 So a bio becomes a highlight reel of pedigree and accomplishments.
 Most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
 That story might be «rags to riches», «rising from the ashes», «one yes after a thousand nos», «crazy till I wasn’t» or any one of the familiar narratives we’ve heard from our heroes.' -- Jordan Harbinger*

+Choose truth or your self-mythology will seduce you.

+> *'Being honest may not get you a lot of friends but it’ll always get you the right ones.' -- John Lennon*

 ### Why most people don’t like networking?

 Handling rejection is hard.
 Period.

 We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.
+Forget those who forget you.
+Those who want to stay in your life, will always find a way.

 > *'I don’t know if you've ever noticed this, but first impressions are often entirely wrong.' -- Lemony Snicket*

-> *'Forget those who forget you.
-Those who want to stay in your life, will always find a way.'*